blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/My custom Hyprland config.md

 I used AGS (Aylur's GTK Shell), SWWW Daemon (Simple Wayland Wallpaper Widget), PipeWire Audio Service, KDE Connect Daemon, KDE Connect Tray Indicator, [[Polkit]] KDE Agent, XHost command (To add a rule to allow programs launched as root to access the X server)

+> [!info] More on XHost
-Hyprland already adds the XHost rule for the local user, and I had to add one for root.
+> Hyprland already adds the XHost rule for the local user, and I had to add one for root.
+>
+> XHost is similar to XAuth, which does the same, but with setting up a magic number for authentication.
+> f
+> Both then use

 ```
 # Execute your favorite apps at launch